 Improving Air Resistance Improving Vehicle Design Aerodynamics with Simulation

 Physical wind tunnels had been the industry standard for car manufacturers and designers until the introduction of fluid flow simulations with virtual wind tunnels.
 In addition to the high costs of the initial setup, physical wind tunnel testing is time-consuming and can considerably stretch the product design cycle.
-On the other hand, computational fluid dynamics (CFD) tools are significantly more efficient and they reduce the design costs and time to a great extent while enabling engineers to test their designs under a much larger variety of operating conditions.
+On the other hand, computational fluid dynamics (CFD) tools are significantly more efficient and they reduce design costs and time to a great extent while enabling engineers to test their designs under a much larger variety of operating conditions.

 To illustrate the application of virtual wind tunnel testing in the external aerodynamic analysis of vehicles, we chose several simulation projects from the SimScale Public Projects Library.
-Our simulation engineers, along with our active community of users, have performed numerous simulation of vehicle aerodynamics, including trucks, sports cars, futuristic vehicles, F1 cars, FSAE, LMP1 race cars, in addition to airplanes, race bobsleds, and other miscellaneous projects.
+Our simulation engineers, along with our active community of users, have performed numerous simulations of vehicle aerodynamics, including trucks, sports cars, futuristic vehicles, F1 cars, FSAE, LMP1 race cars, in addition to airplanes, race bobsleds, and other miscellaneous projects.

 In the automotive industry, the most focused application of car aerodynamics optimization can be found in Formula 1.
 Since the late 60s, F1 engineers have been working on the aerodynamics of their cars with a double target: minimize the aerodynamic resistance and maximize the downforce.
 To achieve both objectives, engineers have created a lot of different and extravagant solutions.
 For example, the Brabham BT46B design, which generated a high level of downforce using a fan, not only increased cooling but also extracted air from beneath the car.